flyyee/homelyinstaller/README.md

 ## Usage

-A [guide to command line usage](https://github.com/flyyee/homely#usage) of the launcher is available on the Homely repo.
+A [guide to command line usage](https://github.com/flyyee/homely#usage) of the launcher can be found on the Homely repo.

 1. Navigate to the main installation folder (called "Homely" by default).
 2. Place files you wish to remotely access in the data folder.
 It is currently populated with sample files and folders.